Sebastian: A Walkable Riverfront Escape

 The nice thing about going to this museum is its location within Sebastian Inlet State Park.
 We left the museum and strolled down to the pier.
 On our way, we ended up spotting a baby shark and a loggerhead.
 Not sure of the shark species but it sure did love hiding in the rocks.
 The fisherman seemed to be having a great day as every time a line came out of the water a wiggling fish was trying desperately to get away.

 Beyond the Sebastian Inlet State Park, there are few other state parks to consider.
 The Riverview Park is fun for families and is the park for festivals, craft fairs and family play.
-A robust playground, walking paths and bathrooms are all located on site.
+A robust playground, walking paths, and bathrooms are all located on site.
 If you bring your four-legged family member, the park offers all that you would expect, plus an area for small dogs.
 I thought to myself, “how thoughtful.”
-This is a great place for kids and dogs alike to run around and have fun!
+This is a great place for kids and dogs like to run around and have fun!

 This year’s ShrimpFest & Craft Brew Hullabaloo (now that’s a mouthful) takes place in historic Sebastian March 16-18.
 This is a seafood feast the whole family will love as Florida shrimp is prepared in a variety of different ways by local chefs.
 For kids that don’t eat shrimp, the festival offers a variety of kid-friendly options.
 This three-day festival benefits the Rotary Club of Sebastian and the Exchange Club of Fellsmere.
 Learn more here: http://www.shrimpfestfl.com